yashchandak/yashchandak.github.io/_pages/homepage.md

 ## Recent
+- Our paper on providing high-confidence off-policy variance estimates got accepted at AAAI'21!
-- Our paper on ensuring safe policy improvment for non-stationary MDPs got accepted at NeurIPS'20!
+- Our paper on ensuring safe policy improvement for non-stationary MDPs got accepted at NeurIPS'20!
 - Our papers on (a) Optmizing for the future in non-stationary MDPs, and (b) Evaluating the performance of RL algorithms, got accepted at ICML'20!
 - Received Outstanding Student Paper Honorable Mention by AAAI'20 for our paper on Lifelong Learning with a Changing Action Set.
 - Our papers on (a) lifelong learning with a changing action set, and (b) RL when all actions are not always available, got accepted at AAAI'20!
-- Our paper on learning action representations got accepted at ICML'19!
 - I will be interning at Adobe Research under [Sridhar Mahadevan](https://people.cs.umass.edu/~mahadeva/Site/About_Me.html) and [Georgios Theocharous](https://research.adobe.com/person/georgios-theocharous/) during Summer 2019.

 <br>